Damar, Kansas

 Vintage Damar, Kansas.

-Damar, Kansas buildings by Kathy Weiser-Alexander.
+Damar, Kansas buildings by Kathy Alexander.

-Damar, Kansas buildings by Kathy Weiser-Alexander.
+Damar, Kansas buildings by Kathy Alexander.

 The Topeka State Journal of July 27, 1910, said:

 In 1912, the present St. Joseph Catholic Church began to be built.
 The beautiful Romanesque Revival Church was built of native limestone quarried near Waldo.
-Twenty train carloads were required for the outside walls, all of which were cut by hand to fit the appropriate sizes required.
+Twenty train carloads were required for the outside walls, all cut by hand to fit the appropriate sizes required.
 Two horses were tied to a rope pulley to haul stone and cement to the higher reaches of the building.
 The parishioners donated their labor to the project, reducing construction costs and making it feasible at an estimated cost of $30,000.
-The towers were completed in 1913 and the first mass celebrated in 1917.
+The towers were completed in 1913, and the first mass was celebrated in 1917.
 The old structures were demolished following the completion of the new stone church.

-In 1935 it was incorporated, but it didn’t grow much.
+In 1935, it was incorporated, but it didn’t grow much.
 Its population peaked at 361 in 1960.

-In 1874 the Damar High School was unified with Palco High School but the town still retains an elementary school.
+In 1874, the Damar High School was unified with Palco High School, but the town still retains an elementary school.
 The railroad was abandoned in the 1990s.

 Damar is located about 20 miles southwest of Stockton, the county seat.